AP FACT CHECK: Impeachment hearings and that Trump tweet

 Yovanovitch testified that she took those remarks, made two months after she had left the post, as a threat against her by the president.

-On Trump’s other point, presidents do not have the “absolute right” to appoint ambassadors.
+On Trump’s other point, presidents do not have the “absolute right” to put ambassadors on the job.
 The Senate must approve them.
 But presidents can fire them at will.

 IMPEACHMENT

-REP. DEVIN NUNES, R-Calif.: “When you find yourself on the phone like the Democrats did with Russian pranksters offering you nude pictures of Trump and after you ordered your staff to follow up and get the photos, as the Democrats also did, then it might be time to ask yourself if you’ve gone out too far on a limb.” — from opening statement Friday.
+REP. DEVIN NUNES, the top Republican on the House Intelligence Committee: “When you find yourself on the phone like the Democrats did with Russian pranksters offering you nude pictures of Trump and after you ordered your staff to follow up and get the photos, as the Democrats also did, then it might be time to ask yourself if you’ve gone out too far on a limb.” — from opening statement Friday.

 THE FACTS: His assertion that Democrats were hunting down nude photos of Trump is misleading.